The 9 Essential Amino Acids Vegans Need In Their Diet

 Almonds are reputed to be the best nut source of protein, and high levels of vitamin e, calcium and phosphorus.
 Almonds contain over 130 antioxidants, help lower HDL levels, low-density lipoprotein and are said to help reduce sugar spikes so a great snack for diabetes sufferers as well as supporting a healthy gut.

-Almond provides only 7 of the 9 essential amino acid pair with buckwheat, chia seeds, pumpkin seeds or carrots to get all 9 amino acids.
+Almond provides only 7 of the 9 essential amino acids paired with buckwheat, chia seeds, pumpkin seeds, or carrots to get all 9 amino acids.

 21 grams of protein in 100 grams of Almonds.